 - Eat plenty of protein, but watch the peanut butter (it’s hard for a pregnant liver to process).

 - Check for a calcium magnesium supplement that is easy to absorb.

 - Wear a snug pregnancy belt.

-Helping baby flip head down is mostly a matter of finding what your womb needs for your baby to flip, –or to find what your baby is telling you is needed to flip.
-While sometimes baby’s position can be a request
+Helping your baby flip head down is mostly a matter of finding what your womb needs for your baby, and listening to what your baby is telling you is needed in order to flip.